South Korea to build 'world's largest' chip center with $230 billion investment from Samsung – KION546

 By Juliana Liu, Yoonjung Seo and Gawon Bae, CNN

-South Korea says it will build an enormous facility to make computer chips in greater Seoul, with about $230 billion in investment from memory chip giant Samsung Electronics.
+South Korea says it will build an enormous facility to make computer chips in the greater Seoul area, with about $230 billion in investment from memory chip giant Samsung Electronics.

 The plans were announced by President Yoon Suk Yeol on Wednesday and confirmed by the electronics giant.